wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-monitor-troubleshoot-investigate/includes/4-investigate-teams-usage.md

 ## Microsoft 365 admin center reports

 To view usage reports in the Microsoft 365 admin center, you must have global administrator permissions.
-There are two types of usage reports: Teams user activity and Teams device usage.
+There are two types of usage reports: **Teams user activity** and **Teams device usage**.
 To access both Teams usage reports:

 1. Sign into the [Microsoft 365 admin center](https://admin.microsoft.com).
 2. Select **Show all** > **Reports**.